fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; You can have your coffee and drink it too.…

-This machine was one of the original Keurig designs, and it's still popular.
+This machine is a classic coffee maker was one of the original Keurig designs, and it's still popular.
 That's because it's easy to use and it delivers what you want: a speedy cup of coffee.
 All you need to do is pop in a pod and choose your drink size.

-This is a great machine if you'll be drinking several cups throughout the day.
+This classic coffee maker is a great machine if you'll be drinking several cups throughout the day.
 The water stays hot for up to two hours.
 If you forget to turn the machine off, no problem.
 It will automatically shut itself off.